AdamGonda/adamgonda.com/_posts/2022-06-14-Start-here.md

 ```

 Congrats!!! 🥳🥳🥳<br>
-You went through all of them, nice 👍
+You reached the end, nice 👍
 Next let's look at how games are put together, continue [in the loop 👉](/2022/06/15/In-the-loop.html){:target='_blank'}